Nutrition for Someone with COPD

 Drinking enough fluids is important for people with COPD.
 Fluids help thin and clear out lung secretions.
 Fluids keep you hydrated and prevent constipation.
 Water may be the best fluid for your health, but fruit juices, decaffeinated coffee, and tea are also good choices.
 Milk provides needed nutrients.

-A Fluid-Restricted Diet
+A Fluid-Restricted Diet:

-Salt (or sodium)
+Salt (or sodium)plus